cjherold/react-starter/README.md

 #### Components
 * My components folder is set up so that each page can have it's own folder.
 * For example, a page component ./src/pages/Home could have a folder in ./src/components/_Home where all its individual components could be organized.

+#### Eslint/Prettier
+* I added a .eslintrc file to help format everything automatically.
+* If it's annoying you feel free to remove it.